Seeed-Studio/wiki-documents/docs/Wio-Terminal-USBH-Overview.md

 # Overview

-This repo introduces how to use the ReScreen as a USB-Host, which means you could plug USB devices into the ReScreen and play with it just like a computer!
+This repo introduces how to use the Wio Terminal as a USB-Host, which means you could plug USB devices into the Wio Terminal and play with it just like a computer!

 This functionality is dependent on [USB Host Library SAMD](https://github.com/gdsports/USB_Host_Library_SAMD).
 The library has been tested with ReScreem(SAMD51) and working properly.